 They found the baby’s heartbeat, but it was growing faint.
 The baby was in distress and, because of his position, would not be able to be delivered naturally.
 Florence needed an emergency C-section.

 Our health staff prepared Florence with pre-surgery care and counseling.
-Dr. Sarah Akite went straight to the surgical theater next door to prep for surgery.

-Rolling Florence to the theater nextdoor on a hospital bed, the doctors prepped her and began to operate, uncertain if her baby would make it.
+Rolling Florence to the theater next door on a hospital bed, the doctors prepped her and began to operate, uncertain if her baby would make it.

 After the baby came out, his arm fell limp.